 1. The Photographer

-To illustrated the importance of picking the right photographer first, let me introduce you to Araya Photography who let me be a modern day Marilyn Monroe.
+To illustrated the importance of picking the right photographer first, let me introduce you to Araya Photography.
 Seeing that the photographer is your end result and the photos are the finish product, and the whole reason why you started this project to begin with, you should start by selecting a photographer who’s photos you like.
 Then, I suggest that’s the photographer is female for several reasons.

 Why did I pick Araya Photography?
 Rachel made me feel comfortable.
 She knows the vulnerability.
-She’s a women.
+She’s a woman.
 I pushed boundaries with her and that wouldn’t have happened with a male photographer.
 For the most part, I have always worked with male photographers, but now I’m also now in a relationship so that changes things.
 That’s why I love to shoot with Rachel.
 Remember, there was a “my first time” shooting with her.
 This was my third.
 I am a constant talker.
 She barely says a word so consider her the “silently snapper” and let her do what she’s does.
 I loved watching her move around the room.
 She was on the bed as much as I was…which means teamwork makes the dream work.
-This experience made me shut up.
-(That’s a first.)
-I caught myself asking her “does this look ok” and “should I do this”…she didn’t say much and kept shooting so I shut up.
-I got the point.
-There is no need to ask questions.
-Rather, this is not the time to ask questions.
 This is your shoot.
 A time to just be.
 Let the photographer do her job.
-Do what feels sexy.
-Do you.
-She know’s what she is doing.
 Get off Pinterest and delete the boudoir photoshoot ideas and boudoir photo poses board because there are no perfect poses.
 Sitting on a white chair in a flannel shirt with jean shorts is not boudoir.
 Click.
 Click.
 Boom.

 Get it?
 Cool.
 Now for tip number two!